Chart Color Schemes

 Health performance in Yass is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-The most prevalent medical conditions are arthritis and mental health issues, affecting 11.2 and 10.1% of residents respectively.
-A total of 59.9% of residents report being completely clear of medical ailments, compared to 63.6% in the Rest of NSW.
-Yass has 21.7% of residents aged 65 and over (1,508 people).
-Health outcomes among seniors present challenges broadly in line with the general population's health profile.
+Private health cover is exceptionally high at approximately 58% of the total population, which consists of 4,013 people.
+This rate is higher than the Rest of NSW's 53.6%.
+The most prevalent medical conditions are arthritis and mental health issues, affecting 11.2% and 10.1% of residents respectively.
+Conversely, 59.9% of residents report being completely clear of medical ailments, compared to 63.6% in the Rest of NSW.
+Yass has 21.7% of its population aged 65 and over, totaling 1,508 people.
+Health outcomes among seniors present challenges largely aligned with the general population's health profile.

 Frequently Asked Questions - Health